docsteveharris/2020-NHS-AI-call/Section 4/03 Detailed project plan - notes.md

 TODO: add in success criteria with dates and evidence

 ### Aims and objectives

 Need/aim/objectives
+Match these to the fundable activities in the grant call

+- research and development to enable clinical use
+- acquisition of data
+- validation
+- usability
+- ce marking
+- ip/business case
+- health economics??

+... then talk about preparation for phase 3: real world testing

 - training data
 	- staff
 	- patient